ruth3760/COMP2113ENGG1340-Project/README.md

 -   **Generation of Random Game Sets or Events**:\
     Our game incorporates randomization to create dynamic and unpredictable gameplay experiences, including

-    -   **Trivia mini-games**: Trivia questions are randomly selected from a pool of questions to ensure variety in each playthrough.

     -   **Random Events**: Between scenarios, random events are triggered that can have positive, negative, or neutral outcomes, impacting player stats and relationships.